Working Papers

 Navarro-Rodríguez, Vanessa.
 “Gender Protection?
 Norms, Socialization, and Sexual Misconduct by UN Peacekeepers”

-A growing body of scholarship has explored the prevalence of sexual exploitation and abuse (SEA) in peacekeeping missions, yet this literature has not disaggregated the two types of misconduct.
+Abstract: A growing body of scholarship has explored the prevalence of sexual exploitation and abuse (SEA) in peacekeeping missions, yet this literature has not disaggregated the two types of misconduct.
 In this paper, I distinguish sexual exploitation from sexual abuse and theorize that both types of misconduct arise from distinct gendered norms heightened in security institutions.
 First, I argue that sexual exploitation is more likely when peacekeepers come from countries where transactional sex is normalized, and this is justified through the gendered protection norm.
 Secondly, I argue that sexual abuse is more likely when peacekeepers belong to military institutions that have perpetrated sexual abuse as a practice or a strategy of war.
 Utilizing UN data on sexual exploitation and abuse from 2015 onward, my early results show that as prostitution becomes legalized there is an associated decrease in sexual exploitation.
 However, I also find that in missions where sex work is legal and where the troop-contributing country (TCC) has legalized selling sex but criminalized “johns” there is an associated decrease in sexual exploitation.
 The legalization of prostitution did not affect the prevalence of sexual abuse.
 I also find that while there is a positive relationship between sexual abuse and previous perpetration of sexual abuse during conflict, the relationship is not statistically significant.
 While these results do not perfectly support my hypotheses, the results suggest that when we disaggregate between the types of sexual misconduct, we can better trace potential causal mechanisms.